sedaprotocol/.github/.github/ISSUE_TEMPLATE/refactor.md

 ---
-name:  🧰 Refactor
+name: ♻️ Refactor
 about: Submit a new feature request
-title: "🧰 [Refactor]"
+title: "♻️[Refactor]"
-labels: 'type: refactor'
+labels: 'type: refactor ♻️'
 ---

-## 🧰 Refactor
+## ♻️ Refactor

 <!--
     What needs to be refactored in **the-repo-name**?